atlassian/github-for-jira/README.md

 ### Installations

-You can install this app from the Atlassian Marketplace, from your Jira instance and from the GitHub Marketplace.
+You can install this app from the Atlassian Marketplace, from your Jira instance or from the GitHub Marketplace.
 The instructions are below, you can choose whichever you prefer.

 ### Installation from Atlassian Marketplace
 1. Go to https://marketplace.atlassian.com/apps/1219592/github-for-jira?hosting=cloud